mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/your-first-plugin-mac/index.md

 We will use Visual Studio Code to create a new, basic, command plugin called HelloRhinoCommon.

-We are presuming you have never used Visual Studio Code on Mac before, so we'll go through this one step at a time.
+We are presuming you are new to Visual Studio Code, so we'll go through this one step at a time.

 ### Download the required template
 1. Launch Visual Studio Code